microsoft/Guan/README.md

 # Guan

 Guan is a general-purpose C# logic programming API.
 It is a close approximation of Prolog.

+Author: Lu Xun, Microsoft.

 # Contributing